 - Lower your blood pressure.

 Learn more about the health benefits of quitting smoking over time.

 Quitting smoking by yourself can be difficult.
 But you can do it!
 According to the American Cancer Society, it’s easier to quit if you have a good plan for doing so and have the support of family and friends.

 First, you must select a date to quit and stick to it.
 Circle it on your calendar, and make a strong commitment to quit on that day.
 The ACS also advises that you:

 - Tell family and friends about your quit date and ask them to support you in a positive way.

 - Stock up on oral substitutes, such as sugarless gum and carrot sticks.

 - Decide on a method to help you quit.
 You may want to use nicotine replacement products or sign up for a support group.
 Several types of nicotine replacement patches, gum, and lozenges are available to purchase over-the-counter, while other methods are available with a doctor’s prescription.

-And last, but not least, stand in front of a mirror and practice saying, “No thank you.
+- Stand in front of a mirror and practice saying, “No thank you.
 I don’t smoke.”

 Your doctor can recommend cessation programs or strategies that are right for you.
 Need a doctor?
 Make an appointment at one of our convenient Erlanger Primary Care locations!